Covid19 Emergency Ribeirinhos _ Resex BRBJ

 Needless to say that those operations couldn't have been successful without the work of community leaders as well as the workers from the CoopXixuaú, the crews of the two boats and everyone in the RESEX who ensured a safe delivery for the 210 inhabitants of the river.

-Both operations were a success... but many questions regarding the future of the river-dwellers communities remain and our mobilization continues to accompany them on the road to economic and social recovery for the months to come.
+Many questions regarding the future of the river-dwellers communities remain and our mobilization continues to accompany them on the road to economic and social recovery for the months to come.